What is a section 66W Certificate?

 Can You Exit a Property Contract After Giving a Section 66W Certificate?

-Assessing whether a purchaser is entitled to rescind a contract is often requires careful review of the contract and the circumstances of the sale.
+Assessing whether a purchaser is entitled to rescind a contract often requires careful review of the contract and the circumstances of the sale.

 For assistance with Section 66W certificates or any aspect of property contracts or conveyancing, please contact our office on (02) 9698 9160.
 Gattuso Legal is a legal practice in the Inner West of Sydney with experience in property law and conveyancing.
 Read more about Gattuso Legal’s conveyancing services.